Color Me Blood Red: Production

 During the making of Color Me Blood Red, Lewis and Friedman considered making a fourth "Blood" film to be titled Suburban Roulette.
-Friedman felt that the "super blood and gore" film market was nearing the saturation point, and decided stop working in the series.
+Friedman felt that the "super blood and gore" film market was nearing the saturation point, and he decided to stop working on the series.

 When asked about acting in an interview, Lewis related a brief note about Gordon Oas-Heim, who had appeared in a key role for this film along with Moonshine Mountain (1964) for Lewis.
 He described him as "a fine acting talent but an impossible personality" when it came to trying to get as much filming done as possible.

 Critical reception

-Allmovie called the film dull and lacking in comparison to Lewis' two previous efforts; "very little distinguishes Color Me Blood Red from its parent productions except a lack of enthusiasm, brashness, and irreverence, something that can't be said for the remainder of Lewis' oeuvre."
+Allmovie called the film dull and lacking in comparison with Lewis' two previous efforts; "very little distinguishes Color Me Blood Red from its parent productions except a lack of enthusiasm, brashness, and irreverence, something that can't be said for the remainder of Lewis' oeuvre."

-The critical reception of "Color Me Blood Red" was generally mixed to negative upon its release.
-Critics at the time often criticized the film for its low budget, amateurish acting, and excessive gore, even by the standards of exploitation cinema.
-Some considered it to be tasteless and gratuitous.

-However, it's important to note that Herschell Gordon Lewis's films, including "Color Me Blood Red," have gained a cult following over the years, and their notoriety has grown.
-They are often seen as significant in the history of horror and exploitation cinema for their pioneering use of explicit violence and gore.
-Lewis is sometimes referred to as the "Godfather of Gore" for his contributions to the genre.